spacecowboy/AndroidGCMTutorial/README.md

 to a server-side app.
 2. Learn how to make a server-side app with a __REST__ interface and connections to GCM.
+3. Be able to deploy the server to Google App Engine.

-This project is divided into two parts: the Android client and the server app.
+This project is divided into two (three) parts: the Android client and the server app (and a version of the server suitable for App Engine).
 My own motivations for this project is to learn how to make a server side app.
 I already know how to make Android apps but know very little about web programming.
 So this will be outside of my comfort zone.
 I have used